 Restricted and Unrestricted Stock; Stock Unit Awards.
 Under the Plan the Administrator may grant non-transferable shares of restricted or unrestricted common stock and restricted or unrestricted stock unit awards.
 A stock award is an award of shares of our common stock, while a stock unit award entitles the recipient to the future delivery of shares of common stock or an amount of equivalent value.
 Stock unit awards may be settled in shares, cash, or a combination thereof.
-Awards of restricted and unrestricted stock may be made in exchange for past services or other lawful consideration.
-Generally, awards of restricted stock and restricted stock unit awards are subject to the requirement that the shares or Award be forfeited or resold to the Company unless specified conditions, such as continued employment and/or achievement of performance goals, are met.
+Awards of restricted and unrestricted stock unit awards are subject to the requirement that the shares or Award be forfeited or resold to the Company unless specified conditions, such as continued employment and/or achievement of performance goals, are met.
 Subject to these restrictions, any recipient of an award of restricted stock will have the rights of a stockholder, including the right to vote the shares and receive dividends.
 Other Awards under the Plan may also be settled in restricted stock.
 To date, while the Administrator has approved awards of restricted stock units under the Plan, there have been no awards of restricted or unrestricted stock to any eligible Plan participant.